 Seattle Real Estate News

-The spike in home prices and interest rates has significantly impacted first-time homebuyers.
+In June 2024 - The spike in home prices and interest rates has significantly impacted first-time homebuyers.
+In April 2024, the median home price in King County topped $1 million.
+Buyers are finding little relief from high mortgage rates.
+Many buyers in the region are facing monthly mortgage payments between $4K and $6K.
 The following three tips can help such buyers successfully navigate the market as they look to purchase their first home.

 1. Expect to move quickly.
 Inventory remain very low so buyers will likely need to move quickly and make an offer if they see a home they like.
 Chances are the property won't be on the market too long before it's sold.